Ultimate Collection Tour

-The Ultimate Collection Tour (also known as Ultimate Collection Live) is the fourth headlining tour and first greatest hits tour by American recording artist, Anastacia.
-The tour supports her second greatest hits complication, Ultimate Collection The tour began April 2016 and played 100 shows in Europe.
+The Ultimate Collection Tour (also known as Ultimate Collection Live) was the fourth headlining concert tour by American recording artist Anastacia in support of her second greatest hits album, Ultimate Collection (2015).
+The tour began in April 2016 and played 100 shows in Europe.

 After her stint on Strictly Come Dancing, the singer announced the third leg of the tour.

 This was followed by forthcoming release of a live album of the tour.
 The album, A 4 App, was released on December 16, 2016.
 The album features fan requested songs chosen from her app.
 In May 2017, the singer released live recordings of the shows in Manchester and London.

 Setlist

-The following setlist was obtained from the April 4, 2016 concert held in Milan, Italy; at the Gran Teatro Linear4 Ciak.
+The following setlist was obtained from the April 4, 2016, concert held in Milan, Italy; at the Gran Teatro Linear4 Ciak.
 It does not represent all concerts throughout the tour.